 - Phase 1 and additional Phase 2 features were delivered ahead of schedule

-There is any number of factors that contribute to the FINAL COST OF THE SOLUTION.
-An hourly rate is certainly a factor, but if you believe Steve Jobs, you get what you pay for.
+The triple constraint is an immutable fact.
+But there are any number of factors that contribute to the FINAL COST OF THE SOLUTION.
+An hourly rate is only one factor, and if you believe Steve Jobs, you realize you will get what you pay for.
 The quality of the people you surround yourself with does make a difference.

 If you would like more information about how Mainstream Technologies can help you get the most from your technology investment, visit our website at www.mainstream-tech.com or give us a call at 501-801-6700.